 A great way to prepare for the ACT Science section is to learn the format of the section and complete practice questions.
-The section is broken up into six passages with accompanying questions.
+The section contains six passages with accompanying questions.
 There are 40 questions total, and you have 35 minutes in which to complete them.

 Of the six passages, you will likely see three Research Summary passages, two Data Representation passages, and a Conflicting Viewpoints passage.

 The ACT uses three reporting categories for questions: Interpretation of Data, Scientific Investigation, and Evaluation of Models, Inferences, and Experimental Results.
-All three types of questions will likely be seen in all three passage types.
+You’ll likely see all three types of questions in all three passage types.

 Interpretation of Data accounts for around 50% of the question types.
 You will need to look at relationships between variables (direct or inverse), find or calculate values from given graphs, and analyze trends in data.
 Pay close attention to the x– and y-labels, and the increments on both axes.
 Notice the units of measurement.

 Scientific Investigation questions account for roughly 25% of the question types.
 This is where you will need to demonstrate your understanding of scientific method and experimental design.
 Notice the procedures and tools used, pay close attention to variables (independent, dependent).
 You may have to compare experiments or predict results if a variable were modified.

 Get a New Practice Question Each Week